-3.1 TIP Development:
+Subtask 3.1: TIP Development:

 Revise the Transportation Improvement Program, as may be required by TxDOT, FHWA, and FTA.
-This will be handled through revisions to the FY 2021-2024 TIP.
-Development of the TIP for the FY 2023-2026.
-In preparation to become a TMA the MPO will continue addressing the need for a Congestion Management Process.
+This will be handled through revisions to the FY 2025-2028 TIP.
 Consideration will be given to corridor planning, environmental justice, bicycle/pedestrian facilities, freight mobility, access management and safety issues on all transportation projects in the TIP.
-Work done to update the 10 year plan required by HB 20 will also be given consideration in this subtask.
+Work done to update the 10-year plan required by HB 20 will also be given consideration in this subtask.
 Performance measures will be evaluated so that they can be used in the determination of projects for the TIP.
 This subtask is the responsibility of Amarillo MPO.

-3.2 UPWP Development:
+Subtask 3.2: Analysis of Citizen Requests: